GeorgeNAL/NALathletics-blog/_posts/2020-06-01-collegiate-track-and-field-cuts.md

 Cutting track & field is much worse for cross country than cutting cross country is for track & field.
 No distance runner will stay for long at a school that only offers them one season of competition.
 Distance runners at Akron may feel they are at a training, competitive or scholarship disadvantage by not having cross country, but the impact is much less than it is for the runners at CMU.

-Both Central Michigan University and the University of Akron are in the Mid-American Conference, suggesting that the mid-majors are first going to reduce the number of programs to the bare minimum to maintain Division I status, and then decide if they need to take advantage of the waivers of Division I requirements requested in mid-April.
+Both Central Michigan University and the University of Akron are in the Mid-American Conference, suggesting that the mid-majors are first going to reduce the number of programs to the bare minimum to maintain Division I status, and then decide if they need to take advantage of the <a href="https://www.espn.com/college-football/story/_/id/29037022/five-fbs-conferences-including-aac-c-usa-ask-ncaa-relax-division-requirements">waivers of Division I requirements</a> requested in mid-April.

 ### 3. Appalachian State University, men’s indoor track & field (May 26)